bevyengine/bevy-website/content/learn/book/your-first-game/_index.md

 You can take a look at the complete [source code of the game](https://github.com/bevyengine/bevy/blob/latest/examples/game/breakout.rs), but I suggest to follow along this tutorial first, since it will slowly build up to the example game one step at a time.

-So what are the elements of the game ?
+So what are the elements of our game?

  * A paddle
  * A ball